 Aquatic toxicity occurs when the effects of pollutants in surface water negatively impact aquatic life beneficial uses.
 When originating from an effluent, these effects are typically referred to as “whole effluent toxicity” (WET).
 Toxicity tests estimate the effects of discharges to surface waters on the survival, growth, and reproduction of aquatic species in the receiving water.
 This is done through exposing test species to a laboratory test sample of either ambient water or effluent and comparing the effects to control water.

-Currently, Section 4 of the Policy for Implementation of Toxics Standards for Inland Surface Waters, Enclosed Bays, and Estuaries of California, which is also known as the Statewide Implementation Plan (SIP), includes minimum chronic toxicity control requirements for implementing the narrative toxicity objectives found in the Regional Water Quality Control Plans (Basin plans) adopted by the nine Regional Water Quality Control Boards (Regional Water Boards).
-Each Basin plan contains narrative toxicity objectives that require all waters to be maintained free of toxic substances in concentrations that produce detrimental responses in aquatic organisms, which are interpreted and implemented by the Regional Water Boards on a permit-by-permit basis.
+Currently, Section 4 of the Policy for Implementation of Toxics Standards for Inland Surface Waters, Enclosed Bays, and Estuaries of California, which is also known as the Statewide Implementation Plan (SIP), includes minimum chronic toxicity control requirements for implementing the narrative toxicity objectives found in the Regional Water Quality Control Plans (basin plans) adopted by the nine Regional Water Quality Control Boards (Regional Water Boards).
+Each basin plan contains narrative toxicity objectives that require all waters to be maintained free of toxic substances in concentrations that produce detrimental responses in aquatic organisms, which are interpreted and implemented by the Regional Water Boards on a permit-by-permit basis.
 Such an approach has caused a lack of statewide consistency when addressing aquatic toxicity, and therefore new statewide aquatic toxicity water quality objectives are needed.

-The purpose of the Staff Report is to present the basis for and rationale applied in the development and analysis of the ISWEBE Plan and Provisions, and meet the State Water Boards requirement to comply with the California Environmental Quality Act (CEQA).
+The purpose of the Staff Report is to present the basis for and rationale applied in the development and analysis of the ISWEBE Plan and Provisions and meet the State Water Boards requirement to comply with the California Environmental Quality Act (CEQA).

 Background